 What to Carry: Comfortable shoes, mosquito repellent, water bottle, and a light jacket for Night Safari (it can get cool in the evening).
 For photography enthusiasts, a camera with good low-light capability is essential for Night Safari.

-Once a commercial center during colonial times, Clarke Quay is now a lively riverside area packed with restaurants, bars, and nightclubs.
-The colorful warehouses have been converted into entertainment spots that come alive after dark.
+Once an old commercial area, Clarke Quay is now a lively riverside spot full of restaurants, bars, and clubs.
+The colorful old warehouses are now fun entertainment spots that really come alive at night, offering great things to do in Singapore for couples.

-Take a river cruise from Clarke Quay to see Singapore from a different perspective, or simply enjoy a meal by the water.
-The G-MAX reverse bungee is perfect for thrill-seekers looking for an adrenaline rush.
+Take a river cruise from here to see Singapore differently, or just enjoy dinner by the water.
+The G-MAX reverse bungee is perfect if you want some thrills!
+This area shows you the exciting Singapore travel destinations for nightlife.

 First-Timer Tip: Happy hours typically run from 5-8 PM at most bars.
 The river cruise is most spectacular at night when the buildings are illuminated, but the last boat usually departs around 10:30 PM.